Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama vs. Maryland Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Alabama Crimson Tide (30-5) and Maryland Terrapins (22-12) squaring off at Legacy Arena at BJCC has a projected final score of 75-67 (according to our computer prediction) in favor of Alabama, who is listed as the favorite by our model.
-The game will start at TBA on March 18.
+Saturday's game features the Alabama Crimson Tide (30-5) and the Maryland Terrapins (22-12) clashing at Legacy Arena at BJCC (on March 18) at 9:40 PM ET.
+This matchup, according to our computer prediction, will result in a 75-67 win for Alabama.

-Based on our computer prediction, Maryland is projected to cover the point spread (8.5) against Alabama.
-The two teams are expected to come in below the 144.5 total.
+According to our computer prediction, Maryland is projected to cover the point spread (8.5) against Alabama.
+The two sides are expected to come in below the 144.5 total.

 Alabama vs. Maryland Game Info & Odds